sarchive/Electra/README.markdown

 ## Compatibility Notes

 I've taken it upon myself to simplify and modify the client.
 The modifications I've made are to make the design of the server simpler.
-I've simplified the protocl (no random data types), removed unused anti-cheat packets (which are useless now anyway), etc.
+I've simplified the protocol (no random data types), removed unused anti-cheat packets (which are useless now anyway), etc.

 ### Honorable Mentions